 Handicap Accessibility: The State Botanical Garden makes every effort to ensure the accessibility of all programs and buildings.
 Most gardens and collections and all facilities are handicap accessible, however, the nature of the facility prevents portions of the trails and natural areas from being completely accessible to all visitors.
 Walking, wheelchair or electric scooter are the primary ways in which to experience the Visitor Center & Conservatory and nearby gardens.

-Located adjacent the Visitor Center, portrays the interrelationship between people and plants within the context of historical eras that have significantly influenced the evolution of botanical gardens.
-Eleven botanical and horticultural collections depict the geographic origin of plants, plant hunters who sought them, and the forces that drove the plant hunters.
+The International Garden is located adjacent to Visitor Center.
+It portrays the inter-relationship between people and plants within context of historical eras that have influenced the evolution of botanical gardens.
+11 botanical and horticultural collections depict the geographic origin of plants, plant hunters who sought them, and the forces that drove the plant hunters.

 Over the millennia plants, like people, have literally traveled around the world, affecting history, politics, culture, art and religion.
 The International Garden, located adjacent the Visitor Center, portrays the interrelationship between people and plants within the context of three eras that have significantly influenced the evolution of botanical gardens—the Middle Ages, the Age of Exploration and the Age of Conservation.